Yakub Memon

-Yakub Abdul Razzaq Memon (30 July 1962 – 30 July 2015) was an Indian gangster apprehended over his financial involvements in the 1993 Bombay bombings, and the brother of one of the prime suspects in the bombings, Tiger Memon.
+Yakub Abdul Razzaq Memon (30 July 1962 – 30 July 2015) was an Indian gangster and a convicted terrorist apprehended over his financial and criminal involvements in the 1993 Bombay bombings, and the brother of one of the prime suspects in the bombings, Tiger Memon.
 After his appeals and petitions for clemency were all rejected, he was executed at Nagpur Central Jail on 30 July 2015.
 Memon financially assisted his brother Tiger Memon and Dawood Ibrahim in planning and executing the bombings.
 Memon handled Tiger's funds, funded the training of 15 youths who were sent to a secret location to learn handling arms and ammunition, purchased the vehicles used in the bombings, and stockpiled weapons.

 Early history

 Yakub Memon was born into a Memon family on 30 July 1962 in Mumbai and grew up in the Byculla neighborhood where he attended Antonio D'Souza High School.
 He completed a master's degree in Commerce at the Burhani College of Commerce and Arts.
-In 1986, Memon enrolled in the Institute of Chartered Accountants of India and completed study as a chartered accountant in 1990.
+In 1986, Memon enrolled in the Institute of Chartered Accountants of India and completed studies as a chartered accountant in 1990.

 In 1991, Memon founded the chartered accountancy firm 'Mehta & Memon Associates' with his childhood friend Chetan Mehta.
 The following year, they parted ways, and he founded another accountancy firm 'AR & Sons'.
-Named after his father, it was so successful that Memon won a "Best Chartered Accountant of the Year" award from the Memon community of Mumbai.
+Named after his father, it was successful, and Memon won the "Best Chartered Accountant of the Year" award from the Memon community of Mumbai.
 He also formed the export company 'Tijarath International' to export meat products to the Persian Gulf region and Middle East.